-This report proposes a policy outline for comparing the environmental impacts of the refurbishment of an existing building with those of the demolition and building a new structure instead.
-It suggests the key characteristics of such a policy as well as technical guidance on how the assessments should be undertaken.
-Such a policy can be introduced at a city level where cities have the power to enforce it or at a national level in the form of a building regulations amendment.
-This report focuses on the implementation at a city level.
+This report proposes a policy outline for comparing the environmental impacts of refurbishing an existing building with those of demolition and building a new structure instead.
+It suggests the key characteristics of such a policy and provides technical guidance on how the assessments should be undertaken.
+Such a policy can be introduced at the city level, where cities have the power to enforce it, or at the national level in the form of a building regulations amendment.
+This report focuses on the implementation at the city level.

-1.1WHY A NEW CONSTRUCTION VS REFURBISHMENT POLICY
+1.1 WHY A NEW CONSTRUCTION VS REFURBISHMENT POLICY

-Global warming is an issue that requires urgent action to mitigate its negative effects on the environment and society.
-The built environment plays a substantial role in global warming, accounting for a significant portion of greenhouse gas emissions worldwide.
+Global warming is an issue that requires urgent action to mitigate its adverse effects on the environment and society.
+The built environment plays a substantial role in global warming, accounting for significant greenhouse gas emissions worldwide.
 According to the Intergovernmental Panel on Climate Change (IPCC), buildings are responsible for approximately 39% of global carbon dioxide (CO2) emissions.
-This includes emissions from the construction, maintenance, and demolition phases (known as Embodied Carbon), as well as the energy used for heating, cooling, lighting, and appliances within buildings (known as Operational Carbon).
-Operational Carbon has been at the centre of sustainable building conversations for the last decade but as the grid decarbonises, the focus has been shifting toward Embodied Carbon.
+This includes emissions from the construction, maintenance, and demolition phases (known as Embodied Carbon) and the energy used for heating, cooling, lighting, and appliances within buildings (known as Operational Carbon).
+Operational carbon has been at the center of sustainable building conversations for the last decade, but as the grid decarbonizes, the focus has been shifting toward embodied carbon.

-While a lot of guidance already exists on how to reduce the embodied carbon of new buildings, the embodied carbon reduction potential from refurbishing new buildings is often overlooked.
-With the ageing building stock in Europe, it is necessary to understand the benefits of refurbishing existing buildings instead of deconstruction and building new.
-Refurbishment of existing buildings will play a vital role in achieving Europe's target for carbon neutrality by 2050 in line with the European Green Deal1.
+While a lot of guidance already exists on reducing the embodied carbon of new buildings, the embodied carbon reduction potential from refurbishing new buildings is often overlooked.
+With the aging building stock in Europe, it is necessary to understand the benefits of refurbishing existing buildings instead of deconstruction and building new.
+The refurbishment of existing buildings will play a vital role in achieving Europe's target for carbon neutrality by 2050, which is in line with the European Green Deal1.

-Refurbishment is the first measure that can be taken in order to eliminate carbon emissions from new developments.
-This is done by avoiding carbon emissions related to the demolition of existing buildings, the manufacturing of new materials, the transportation and on-site construction as well as improving operational energy performance.
+Refurbishment is the first measure that can be taken to eliminate carbon emissions from new developments.
+This is done by avoiding carbon emissions related to the demolition of existing buildings, the manufacturing of new materials, the transportation and on-site construction, and improving operational energy performance.

-For the context of this report, by refurbishment it is meant the construction works of any scale that are undertaken to restore and repair a building, upgrade it for improved energy and/or structural performance and any extensions to the existing site either vertically or horizontally.
+In the context of this report, refurbishment means any construction works of any scale undertaken to restore and repair a building, upgrade it for improved energy and/or structural performance, and extend the existing site either vertically or horizontally.